Two young men look for romance in a shopping mall.

 There was a heavy silence, then John spoke.

 "You can have your meaningful relationships.
-I just want to have fun, and I can't stand a woman who thinks she knows everything," John replied.
+I just want to have fun," John replied.

 There was a small frown on John's face.